hyperb1iss/droidmind/README.md

 - `install_app` - Install an APK on the device
 - `reboot_device` - Reboot the device (normal, recovery, or bootloader)
 - `screenshot` - Get a screenshot from a device
+- `push_file` - Upload a file to the device
+- `pull_file` - Download a file from the device
+- `delete_file` - Delete a file or directory from the device
+- `create_directory` - Create a directory on the device
+- `file_exists` - Check if a file exists on the device
+- `read_file` - Read the contents of a file on the device
+- `write_file` - Write text content to a file on the device
+- `file_stats` - Get detailed information about a file or directory

 ## 📊 Example AI Assistant Queries